-In 1953, the City of Saint Paul built a recreation center at 2000 St. Anthony Avenue on the site of the former artificial lakes.
-The building was enlarged with a gymnasium in 1958 and with an addition in 1970.
-The circular concrete outline of the former fountain remains on the hillside south of the building.
-In the early 1960s, the City of Saint Paul planned to enlarge the park, following the City's controversial sale of Dunning Field, about one mile to the east, to Concordia College.
-The proceeds from the sale were to have been used to create new playing fields and open space.
-The planned sale was challenged by citizens and the field was not sold.
-By 1967, however, Merriam Park expansion plans continued and the City demolished houses east of the park on Prior and Terrace Park Avenues, and south along Carroll Avenue.
-Following completion of the new Longfellow School (Four Seasons Elementary) in 1978, Carroll Avenue was permanently closed between Prior and Moore Avenues.
-The expanded park included playing fields and a tennis court that was built into the north slope of the hillside.
-The loss of approximately 25 houses coincided with the clearance of many houses and commercial buildings on St. Anthony, Prior, and Roblyn Avenues for Interstate 94 construction (Figure 62).
-The streets remaining just south of the Short Line tracks were also eliminated, leaving just two houses on the former Short Line Avenue (later Astoria Avenue; now Wilder Street; Figure 11).
+In 1951, the City of Saint Paul built a recreation center at 2000 St. Anthony Avenue on the site of the former artificial lake.
+The building was enlarged in the 1970s.
+In the mid-1960s, the park was to have been enlarged, following the City of Saint Paul's controversial sale of Dunning Field, about one mile to the east, to Concordia College.
+The proceeds from the sale were to have been used to create new fields and open space.
+The planned sale was challenged by citizens, however, and there was apparently no sale.
+By 1967, however, demolition of houses on Prior, Carroll, and Terrace Park Avenues was underway and by the time the replacement of the old Longfellow School was completed in 1978, Carroll Avenue was permanently closed between Prior and Moore Avenues.
+The expanded park included playing fields.
+The loss of approximately 25 houses coincided with the clearance of houses and business buildings on St. Anthony Avenue and Prior Avenue commercial district for Interstate 94 construction (Figure 35).